streembit/streembit-cli/README.md

 protocol: default value is "http".

-host: IP address.
-If the application run as a Kademlia node this field is required and must be an IP address.
+host: IP address for the HTTP listener.
+Since The Kademlia contact is the composite of IP address and port, if the application run as a Kademlia seed node this field is required and must be an IP address.

-port: Default is 32321
+port: Port for the http listener.
+Default value is 32321

 ws.port: Port for the websocket listener.
 Default value is 32318.